Trainee Advocate

 General Information

-In order to practice as a trainee advocate in the Republic of Cyprus, one needs to enrol to the Registry of Trainee Advocates and obtain a Certificate of Trainee Advocate by the Supreme Court.
+In order to practice as a trainee advocate in the Republic of Cyprus, one needs to enroll to the “Register of Trainee Advocates” and obtain a Certificate of Trainee Advocate by the Supreme Court.

-• Has completed his twenty-first year of age;
+• Has completed his/her twenty-first year of age;

 • Is of good character and he/she is not an unsuitable person to become accepted as an advocate due to any kind of behaviour which would satisfy the Disciplinary Board taking measures;

-• Is a citizen of the European Union with permanent residence in the Republic of Cyprus;
+• Is a citizen of the European Union or a spouse or child of a citizen of the European Union;

 • Holds a law degree: